gouthamrangarajan/reactjs/next-rsc-101/README.md

 </UserTableContainer>
 ```

-- UserTableContainer is component with "use client"
+- UserTableContainer is a layout component, can be made client side by using "use client"
 - code in UserTableSearch.tsx

 ```jsx